hutch120/fundoss/README.md

 - [Product](https://en.wikipedia.org/wiki/Product_(business)): A commercial offering owned and sold by a Business.
 - [Product Owner](https://en.wikipedia.org/wiki/Scrum_(software_development)#Product_owner): A person/individual in an organisation responsible for the success of a Product that utilises OSS.
 - [Funding](https://en.wikipedia.org/wiki/Funding): Income received by the OSS maintainers from a Business using OSS as part of their Product.
+- Value Board: This is a webpage that gives an indication of the value recevied by the Product Owners for specific OSS packages.
+- Value Statement: This is typically a statement around the value of specific OSS and how to fund OSS.

 ## What are the project goals?